cnguy/kayn/README.md

 ## Caching

-Currently supports a basic JS cache (for simple scripts) and Redis for anything more complicated.
+Currently supports a basic JS cache (for simple scripts), node-lru-cache, and Redis.

 ## Compatible with Callbacks, Promises, Async / Await